patbertoldo/daily-mission-mvc/README.md

 Things I would change:
 * Calling the project "Daily Missions" is a bit confusing with the namespacing, as Daily Missions is really a feature for a wider project.
-* I'm not sure how views in this pattern normally get updated, so I'm just passing in an object to be cast inside the view.
+* I'm not sure how Views in this pattern normally get updated, so I'm just passing in an object to be cast inside the View.

 Things I have learned:
 MVC is an interesting pattern to follow in Unity.
 I can see that Application script holds all the power for starting each controller and passes them their dependencies, which is great.